Which Cubic Graphs have Quadrangulated Spherical Immersions?: Quadrangulated Immersions

-A {\it cubic quadrangulation} is a cellular embedding of a graph $G$ in the sphere $S^2$ such that each vertex of $G$ either has degree 3 or degree 4, and all faces of the embedding are quadrangles.
-A cubic quadrangulation can also be thought of as an immersion of the cubic graph $\epsilon(G)$, and thus we also speak of {\it quadrangulated immersions of cubic graphs.}
+A {\it quadrangulated immersion} is a cellular embedding of a graph $G$ in the sphere $S^2$ such that each vertex of $G$ either has degree 3 or degree 4, and all faces of the embedding are quadrangles.
+Note that this can also be thought of as an immersion of the cubic graph $\epsilon(G)$.